Getting your child immunized, and immunized on time, is one of the most important ways to keep them healthy.

 What if my family is new to Canada?

 Immunizations schedules are often different from country to country.
 As a new Canadian there may be free vaccines that your child is eligible for.
-Talk with a public health nurse to find out.
+Talk with a nurse at your local public health unit to find out.

 What vaccines does my child need if they have a chronic health condition?

 Different chronic health conditions can put your child at risk for different vaccine preventable diseases.
-Talk with a public health nurse to find out what vaccines your child may be eligible for.
+Talk with a nurse at your local public health unit to find out what vaccines your child may be eligible for.